 Donna Kelley is a Professor of Entrepreneurship at Babson College, and holds the Frederic C. Hamilton Chair of Free Enterprise.
 She is a frequent presenter on the topic of global entrepreneurship for executive, policy and academic audiences around the world.
 Prof. Kelley is a board member of the Global Entrepreneurship Research Association (GERA), the oversight board of GEM, and leader of the GEM U.S. team.
 She has co-authored GEM reports on global entrepreneurship, women’s entrepreneurship, entrepreneurship education and training, and entrepreneurship in the U.S., Korea, and Africa.

-Donna has conducted research on innovation in startups and established corporations in the U.S. and Korea, and on entrepreneurship education in China.
-Her research has been published in the Journal of Business Venturing, Entrepreneurship: Theory & Practice, Journal of Product Innovation Management, IEEE Transactions on Engineering Management, Human Resource Management, and others.
+Prof. Kelley’s research has been published in the Journal of Business Venturing, Entrepreneurship: Theory & Practice, Journal of Product Innovation Management, IEEE Transactions on Engineering Management, Human Resource Management, and others.
 Her current research interests include examining the impact of policy and other ecosystem conditions on the rate and nature of entrepreneurship in a society.

 Besides teaching a variety of entrepreneurship courses at Babson College, Prof. Kelley has taught seminars and courses at top universities in China and Korea, and worked in Bandung, Indonesia as a Fulbright Specialist.
 She received her Ph.D. in Management from Rensselaer Polytechnic Institute.
-Her early career involved work as a chemist in the graphics and industrial and consumer cleaning products industries.
-Her entrepreneurship experience includes businesses in the health/fitness, computer hardware and education fields.
+Her early career involved work as a chemist and in entrepreneurship ventures in the health/fitness, computer hardware and education fields.